LeDragoX/Win-Debloat-Tools/README.md

 <h2 align="center"><i>This Project was adapted from <a href="https://github.com/W4RH4WK/Debloat-Windows-10">W4RH4WK's Project</a></i></h2>

 These scripts will Customize, Debloat and Improve Privacy/Performance and System Responsiveness on Windows 10+.
+A collection of scripts to organize the tweaks per category, using different functions to adjust the system settings and make Windows great again!
+You can also install your favorite softwares through the GUI with just one click after being selected.

 > _Use on a fresh windows install to note the differences._